-The color of hair can be explained by a little bit of biology, chemistry and physics.
+The color of hair can be explained by a little bit of biology, chemistry, and physics.
+Let’s start with the physics.
 Hair color is determined by the absorption and reflection of light and it is based on the amount and the type of melanin1 present (this is genetically determined).
 For example, when light hits white or blond hair, which contain little melanin, almost all of the light is reflected, and this reflected light contains all parts of the visible spectrum.
 When light hits brown hair, which contains moderate amounts of melanin, some of the light is absorbed, and the reflected light appears colored.
 The actual color depends on the type of melanin present in the hair.
 Black hair absorbs almost all light that hits it because it has a lot of melanin.
 Little light is reflected and the hair appears black.

 Melanins are the most widely occurring pigments in nature.
-In addition to giving hair its color, melanins give color to eyes, freckles, skin, scales and feathers.
+In addition to giving hair its color, melanins give color to eyes, freckles, skin, scales, and feathers.
 They are also responsible for the browning of plants.
 However, melanin is important for more than just hair color.
 This biopolymer is able to bind drugs4 just as receptors5 bind to drugs.
 In order to understand how this happens, it is helpful to understand how melanin is made and its basic structure.
-Within the melanocytes, melanin is synthesized from tyrosine6, a naturally occurring amino acid that is also found in neurons where it participates in the synthesis of the neurotransmitter, dopamine7 (see Module 3).
+And finally, some chemistry: within the melanocytes, melanin is synthesized from tyrosine6, a naturally occurring amino acid that is also found in neurons where it participates in the synthesis of the neurotransmitter, dopamine7 (see Module 3).
 Different enzymes8 are found in melanocytes and in dopamine neurons to synthesize melanin or dopamine from the same starting material (tyrosine).
 For example, with the help of the enzyme tyrosinase9 and some copper, tyrosine is oxidized by O2 eventually into special dopaquinones that have color (Figure 5).

 The dopaquinones are then bound together in a long strand (polymerized) to form melanin (Figure 6).
 These polymers contain numerous carboxyl groups (COOH) giving melanin an acidic character.
 However, at normal cellular pH of 7.4, the COOH tends to donate a H+ leaving an overall negative charge (COO-) on melanin.
-(Many shampoos are “pH-balanced”, i.e., they are acidic to match the pH of the hair itself.)

 1 the pigment found in hair, skin, feathers, etc..
 It is a biopolymer found in granules within melanocytes and transferred to keratinocytes to provide hair color.